JuliaPhylo/PhyloNetworks.jl/docs/src/man/multiplealleles.md

 size of extant populations, i.e. about the lengths of external branches in coalescent units.

+The main difference between this section compared to the previous section ("between-species 4-taxon sets") is that quartets with 2 individuals from the same species are included here, such as `a1,a2,b1,c1`.
+Also, the weighting of quartets is different.
+Here, genes with more alleles are given more weight.

 now we can run snaq:

 ```julia